rennison-kangethe/requirement-analysis/README.md

 - **Scalability:** The system should be able to scale horizontally to handle increased traffic.
 - **Usability:** The application should have an intuitive UI/UX, making it easy for users to navigate and perform tasks.
 - **Reliability:** The system should have an uptime of 99.9% and recover quickly from any failures.

+## Use Case Diagrams.

+**What are Use Case Diagrams?**

+- Use case diagrams show how different users (actors) interact with the system to achieve specific goals (use cases).

+**Benefits of Use Case Diagrams:**

+- Provide a clear visual representation of system functionalities.
+- Help in identifying and organizing system requirements.
+- Facilitate communication among stakeholders and development team.